- Allergic Living - http://allergicliving.com -

 His first bill died on the order paper under a Conservative government, as did his next effort.
 But with the Liberals barely sworn in to office, Levac’s third attempt – the proposed Act to Protect Anaphylactic Pupils – became Bill 3, numbered near the top of the pile.

 The MPP and Cindy Paskey, then president of the Niagara region’s anaphylaxis association, had worked together since 2002 – organizing letter campaigns and petitions.
 They were elated as Bill 3 passed second reading on December 4, 2003.
 Now it just needed to go to a standing committee for a consultation process before a final reading enshrined it in law.

 But for more than a year, the bill simply sat.
 By March 2005, Paskey and Laurie Harada, the executive director of Anaphylaxis Canada, were concerned: the clock was ticking on Bill 3 – if it didn’t get passed during this session of the legislature, it would die.

-Levac would have to start yet again, with a new bill.
 Then the Shannon family stepped in to help, and Sabrina soon became the human face of this legislation.
-Anaphylaxis Canada dubbed Bill 3, “Sabrina’s Law,” driving home Shannon’s point from that Ottawa press conference that no other child should suffer her daughter’s fate.
+Anaphylaxis Canada dubbed Bill 3, “Sabrina’s Law ,” driving home Shannon’s point from that Ottawa press conference that no other child should suffer her daughter’s fate.
 Sara Shannon and Laurie Harada met with government officials who were receptive to their concerns.

 After all the delays, the government suddenly convened the standing committee’s review in early May.
 On May 16, 2005, the final vote on Bill 3 was held in the legislature.
 As parents and allergic children watched intently from the public gallery, all three parties voted in favor of Sabrina’s Law; it passed unanimously.